Breast Pain After Stopping Breastfeeding

 8. Place Cabbage Leaves Over Your Breasts

 Placing fresh and cold cabbage leaves over your breasts is a useful remedy for breast pain.
-Replace the cabbage leaves when they wilt.
+Make sure you replace the leaves when they wilt.

 9. Maintain a Healthy Lifestyle

-Eat a well-balanced diet and adopt a healthy lifestyle.
-Continue with your pre-natal vitamins to help your body adjust to the new routine.
+Eat a balanced diet and adopt a healthy lifestyle.
+Consume prenatal vitamins to help your body adjust to the new routine.

 10. Get Adequate Sleep